 2. The second category of children were those who bullied others but didn’t get bullied by others.

 3. The third one consisted of children who were bullied by others but didn’t bully others themselves.

 4. The last category had children who were bullied by others and bullied others too.

 Apart from the first category, the rest three face a wide range of mental disorders when they grow up.
-Most of the cases of bullying are not reported and most of the countries do not have any specific laws for bullying a child.
+Most cases of childhood bullying are not reported and most countries do not have any specific laws for childhood bullying.
 Hence, bullying becomes a difficult thing to prevent.

 Studies have shown that children who have not bullied themselves or were not bullied by others did have mental disorders but these had no connection with bullying.
 The others, however, face psychological disorders which are predominantly related to bullying.

-Here is the list of the primary disorders a child faces as an adult because of bullying.
+So now the question is, how childhood bullying affects adults?
+Here is the list of the primary disorders a child faces as an adult because of their history of childhood bullying.

 (1) Bipolar Disorder

-A child who bullied others or was a victim of bullying, but managed to get away with it is prone to Bipolar Disorder as a grown-up.
+Children who have been bullied, or who bullied others, but managed to get away with it is prone to Bipolar Disorder as a grown-up.
 When the child was angry and emotionally upset due to bullying, nobody taught them to control their anger.
 So, when the child grows up into an adult, they do not have any training in anger management.